dsnair/Algorithms/javascript-review.md

 5. Object = {key: 'value'}
 6. Set

+### Specialities

-- `undefined` is a declared variable whose value is not yet set.
+1. `undefined` is a declared variable whose value is not yet set.

 ```javascript
 let a
 console.log(a) // undefined
 ```

-- `null` is an empty assigned value.
+2. `null` is an empty assigned value.

 ```javascript
 let a = null